gty111/SYSU-ARCH-dark/docs/before_the_lab.md

 - **IMPORTANT:YOU NEED TO COMPLETE THIS LAB WITH GEM5 OF VERSION 22.0.0.2**

 - GEM5 provides two ways of simulation (SE/FS).
 In this LAB, we only need to use **SE** mode.

+- tag `challenge` means this part of content is a little difficult, you can skip it or do your best to solve it